 To close a deal, a salesperson must first identify and qualify a lead as a potential customer.
 CRM software directs the salesperson through all of the steps necessary to complete the transaction.

 The sales professional must analyze the customer’s needs and then present the product or service to the customer.
 After the initial meeting, it is critical to identify the customer’s needs, as well as how the products and services will fit those needs.

-At each stage of the sales process, preparation and attention to detail are critical to securing a deal.
-In preparation for meetings and presentations, it's critical to gather as much information as possible about the customer, their needs, potential business difficulties, significant customers, standard work practices, and major competitors, among other things.
+Preparation and attention to detail are critical to securing a deal at each stage of the sales process.
+In preparation for meetings and presentations, gathering as much information as possible about the customer, their needs, potential business difficulties, significant customers, standard work practices, and major competitors, among other things, is critical.